ECON5516 The Economics of Public Policy

 - This unit is an introduction to public economics.
 Emphasis is put on its impact on growth and distribution across countries and current policy implications.
 Topics covered include (1) issues in public economic theory (microeconomics)—market failure (public goods, externalities); taxes and subsidies; price controls; competition policy; and (2) issues in public economic theory (macroeconomics)—fiscal policy (expenditure and taxation decisions), monetary policy.

-- Students are able to (1) understand core theoretical perspectives on main areas of public policy; (2) comprehensively assess all consequences of specific policies to all involved parties; (3) critically challenge policy recommendations; and (4) demonstrate reflective learning on the interactions between economic thinking and economic events.
+- Students are able to (1) demonstrate an understanding of core theoretical perspectives on main areas of public policy; (2) comprehensively assess all consequences of specific policies to all involved parties; (3) critically challenge policy recommendations; and (4) demonstrate reflective learning on the interactions between economic thinking and economic events.

 Supplementary assessment is not available in this unit.